 Florida Family Action, the legislative arm of the Florida Family Policy Council, is committed to protecting and defending life, marriage, family and religious liberty.
 One of the ways we influence culture in these areas is by engaging our elected officials in Tallahassee.
 Florida Family Action will engage the Legislature on both good bills and bad bills as it relates to our core values.

-The 2020 Florida Legislative Session (60 days) is Tuesday, January 14th to Friday, March 13th.
+The 2021 Florida Legislative Session (60 days) is Tuesday, March 2nd to Friday, April 30.

 Thank you for your continued support this session as we work in Tallahassee to advocate for pro-family values!

 President and General Counsel

 2021 Session Week 6 of 9

 Parental Bill of Rights, HB 241 by Grall and SB 582 by Rodrigues This bill emphasizes the fundamental right of parents to direct the upbringing, education, and care of their minor children.
 This fundamental right includes the right of parents to be notified of anything affecting the health, well-being, and education of their child while the child is in the custody of the school district.
 This bill would establish a mechanism by which schools must notify parents of information related to the health and well-being of their children.

 HB 241 was voted favorably off the House floor and referred to the Senate Rules Committee.
 SB 582 was heard in Rules on April 6 and placed on the Senate floor calendar.